graycoreio/daffodil/README.md

 - [@daffodil/contact](./libs/contact/README.md)

 ### **4. To prevent future re-platforming**<a id="replatformpackages"></a>
 If you want to prevent future re-platforming of your Ecommerce site, there are a few assumed advanced requirements.
 For example, the business has complex product configurations and has marketing email campaigns.
-So, in addition to the [common packages](#whatpackages) and the packages for [improving frontend UX](#frontendpackages), you may also need the following packages:
+So, in addition to the [common packages](#whatpackages) and the packages for [improving user experiences](#frontendpackages), you may also need the following packages:

 - [@daffodil/newsletter](./libs/newsletter/README.md)
 - [@daffodil/product-composite](./libs/product-composite/README.md)